Orpheus-3145/push_swap/README.md

 # push_swap
-Sorting a random amout of integers with basic operations like push, swap, rotations ...
+Sorting a random amout of integers with basic operations like push, swap and rotations